coderockrdev/isa-xingu-rocket-chat/README.md

 We strongly recommend you run your Drupal and your Rocket.chat behind a TLS proxy or webserver with TLS capabilities.
-When using this module beware of HTTPS<->HTTP crossovers, they often just do not work and for this reason we recommand you trun both services under TLS.
+When using this module beware of HTTPS<->HTTP crossovers, they often just do not work and for this reason we recommend you turn both services under TLS.
 In order to use the livechat functionality you need to enable livechat on your rocket.chat instance, or you will not see anything.